By now, most of you may have heard pieces of the story before. But for those who’ve stumbled across this blog for the first time, here goes.

 But my venturing into social issues did not occur by chance.
 While I flirted with it on occasion here and there, and even completed an animal rights internship on another WordPress site, it was my audience’s eager reception of my social commentary posts that transformed my blog from just any old travel blog, to one that discussed the bigger issues.

 My first post on the Black Lives Matter movement brought in 90 percent of my website traffic in the month it was posted, in spite of my unpopular opinion where it was concerned.
-It was second only to my blog post on being the daring woman who did the proposing in my marriage: I Proposed – We Eloped.

 That was, however, until my explanation of what ‘good hair’ means within the Black community, became an editor’s pick on WordPress.
 It is still my most popular post to date.
 It was all uphill from there – in a good way.